lopezbec/COVID19_Tweets_Dataset/README.md

 Country
 </td>
 <td style="text-align:left;">
-When present, indicates a list of uppercase two-letter country codes from which the tweet comes
+When present, indicates a list of uppercaseÂ two-letter country codesÂ from which the tweet comes
 </td>
 </tr>
 <tr>